jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 I've also included a PR2 classification step so you can compare results to SILVA 132 (big thanks to Du Niu who shared this on the qiime2 forum).
 Make sure to also change the path location in the appropriate splitting/reclassification script:

 https://drive.google.com/file/d/190tihIuhZ_rf1TCkzYTOn-9F32FJ5cAD/view?usp=sharing

+If you need to make your own classifiers for PR2 and PhytoRef (i.e. you're not using the same primers), you can use Niu Du's pre-made artifacts found here: https://github.com/ndu-UCSD/Oceanic_database

 *While DADA2 is superior to Deblur in terms of sequence recovery (especially for our Eukaryotic amplicons - ~80% DADA2 vs ~20% Deblur), we have noticed that it creates spurious eASVs on occasion (a spurious eASV is defined here as an eASV with 1 mismatch to the reference mock community sequence that cannot be accounted for by sample bleedthrough).
 This seems to be either due to noisy data (e.g. 2x300 PE reads) or due to something that trips up the error model (i.e. it happened once when we had in extra mocks from the same run but different lane that had more reads on average than the first lane).
 For us, this isn't necessarily a problem since we use the mocks as a way to validate our results, and we can tweak parameters to avoid these potential artifacts.
 But for those who don't have access to the mocks, or those who are working with data downloaded from the SRA, then it will be easier to use Deblur.